Playa Avellanas at a Glance

 Restaurants: Yes, beachfront casual dining restaurant and upscale beach bar nearby.

-Nearest medical facilities: There are medical clinics and Ebais in Tamarindo and Villa Real (25 min from Avellanas), the nearest hospital is in Nicoya which is about 1½ hours away.
+Nearest medical facilities: There are private and public medical clinics in Tamarindo and Villa Real (25 min from Avellanas), the nearest hospital is in Nicoya which is about 1½ hours away.